 This setup works great for me.

-You won’t see third-party ads on this website but I do use Amazon Affiliate Links throughout the website to help pay for the costs of running a website.
-The Amazon links are based on your location so for example a US visitor with see the US Amazon product and a UK visitor will see the UK Amazon product.
-It doesn’t make the product cost more to use these links but if something is purchased then I get a very small percentage of the sale.
+I’m not planning on having any third-party ads on this website but I do use Amazon Affiliate Links to help pay for the costs of running a website.
+I only recommend products that I personally use or would use.
+The Amazon links redirect automatically based on your location so for example a US visitor with see the Amazon US product and a UK visitor will see the Amazon UK product.
+It doesn’t make the item cost more when you use these links but if something is purchased then I get a very small percentage of the sale for the referral.
 I have been shopping at Amazon.com for a long time and found them to be a great store.

 Please feel free to post comments and opinions, but due to spammers if there is a link in the comment it will have to be approved.
 Other than that I have commenting set up with the easiest options I have available to make it as simple as possible to make for a more engaging site.